John Richard Schneider

 More movies were filmed in 2011.
 John co-starred in "Flag of My Father," "Snow Beast," "Your Love Never Fails," "Super Shark," and "October Baby," a movie which received rave reviews.
 During that year he also guest-starred in "Hot in Cleveland," "Working Class," and "Glee."
 He was the host for "Trick My What?" which was a weekly series.

-Most of John's work for 2012 has been released but fans are still waiting to see a couple of them.
-His completed work for 2012 includes co-starring in "Return of the Killer Shrews," "Lukewarm," "Doonby," "Whiskey Business," "Hardflip," and "I Am Gabriel."
-He also guest-starred in "Happily Divorced" and "Hero Factory."
+The year 2012 was another busy year for John.
+His work included co-starring in "Doonby," "Return of the Killer Shrews," "Lukewarm," "Whiskey Business," "Hardflip," and "I Am Gabriel."
+He also guest-starred in "Happily Divorced," "My Guy Cary Grant," and "Hero Factory."

-The year 2013 has been an extremely busy year.
-John's work has included "Not Today," "Season of Miracles," "Runaway Hearts," "Road to the Open," and "Let the Lion Roar."
+The year 2013 was an extremely busy year.
+John's work included "Not Today," "Season of Miracles," "Runaway Hearts," "Road to the Open," and "Let the Lion Roar."
 He guest-starred in "Mistresses."
-He is co-starring in a new hit series "The Haves and The Have Nots" in which he portrays Judge Jim Cryer, a character unlike any previously portrayed by John.
+He began co-starring in a new hit series "The Haves and The Have Nots" in which he portrays Judge Jim Cryer, a character unlike any previously portrayed by John.
 John also performed in concert with Marie Osmond both in Las Vegas and in Atlantic City.
 These concerts brought back memories of the Children's Miracle Network telethons which they hosted for so many years.
 John founded a production company in 2013, Fairlight Films.
-The first movie, "Smothered," is a horror movie which John wrote and directed in Louisiana.
-The movie is now in post-production.
+The first movie, "Smothered," is a horror- comedy which John wrote and directed in Louisiana.
+This movie would change John's life.

 Biography written by Phyllis Hinkle